puavo-org/puavo-os/parts/iivari/client/README.md

 Test the display hardware in offline mode:

-      bin/display-test-pattern.py
+      bin/display-test-pattern

 Start the kiosk slideshow:

-      bin/iivari-kiosk.py
+      bin/iivari-kiosk

 You may optionally specify kiosk hostname and screen resolution as input parameters.
 An interactive JavaScript console is also available in the REPL mode.
-See "`iivari-kiosk.py --help`" for usage.
+See "`iivari-kiosk --help`" for usage.

 For example:

-      bin/iivari-kiosk.py -n kiosk1
+      bin/iivari-kiosk -n kiosk1

 Starts with the hostname "kiosk1".